WPClubManager/wp-club-manager/readme.txt

 = Getting Involved =

 Translators can contribute to WP Club Manager translations at [GlotPress](https://translate.wordpress.org/projects/wp-plugins/wp-club-manager).

+Extensible, adaptable, and open source — WP Club Manager is created with developers in mind.
+Contribute on [GitHub](https://github.com/ClubPress/wp-club-manager).

 = Please Rate and Enjoy! =
 Please take a moment to leave a review on WordPress.org.
 Your feedback is much appreciated and helps towards the continued improvement of WP Club Manager.